 Individual agencies shall establish a list, as the second priority, and shall follow the exhaustion of the first priority list.

-The list shall consist of permanent and seasonal employees who completed initial trial service with Oregon state government and separated in good standing due to layoff or demotion in lieu of layoff.
+The list shall consist of employees who completed initial trial service with Oregon state government and separated due to layoff.

 Employees are placed on the list by the classification at separation or demotion within the category of service specified in ORS 240.195.